Skip to main content

 Where will people need chargers?
 What is the best time to charge them up?
 Can our electricity grid provide enough power in the right places?
 These are all questions which need to be answered, and quickly.

-In 2019, London and the South East will play host to the world’s largest commercial EV trial.
-Known as Optimise Prime, the three-year project will use IoT technology to track the charging activity of up to 3,000 commercial vehicles.
-It will endeavour to unearth all of the potential issues surrounding the large-scale uptake of EVs and developing solutions for smart depot and home charging.
+Currently, London and the South East is playing host to the world’s largest commercial EV trial.
+Optimise Prime is using IoT technology to track the charging activity of up to 3,000 commercial vehicles.
+It is endeavouring to unearth all of the potential issues surrounding the large-scale uptake of EVs and developing solutions for smart depot and home charging.

 The project is a truly collaborative effort.
 With the backing of UK energy regulator Ofgem, Hitachi, UK Power Networks, Royal Mail, Centrica, Uber and Scottish and Southern Electricity Networks are working together to collect and analyse data from the vehicles.
-Hitachi Vantara will design, build and operate the project’s IoT platform.
-The platform will manage all the data from the vehicles and help develop the results.
-Hitachi will also coordinate the project workstreams and develop solutions to optimise the charging of fleets of EVs at depots, allowing more vehicles to charge within the network’s existing capacity.
+Hitachi Vantara is designing, building and operating the project’s IoT platform.
+The platform manages all the data from the vehicles and helps develop the results.
+Hitachi is also coordinating the project workstreams and developing solutions to optimise the charging of fleets of EVs at depots, allowing more vehicles to charge within the network’s existing capacity.